LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 as long as its name doesn't coincide with the name of an object and that the module uses ``term_expansion/2`` and ``goal_expansion/2`` predicates.
-Assuming that's the case, before attempting to compile the modules as objects, set the default hook object is to the module containing the expansion code.
-For example, if the expansions stored in a ``system`` module:
+Assuming that's the case, before attempting to compile the modules as objects, set the default hook object to the module containing the expansion code.
+For example, if the expansions are stored in a ``system`` module:

 .. code-block:: text